Submissions

 2. Manuscript Template - Downloadable Word document

-For LESLLA Symposium Proceedings, we decided to follow the APA Guidelines, which are commonly used worldwide.
+For the LESLLA Symposium Proceedings, we decided to follow the APA Guidelines, which are commonly used worldwide.
 Here is a collection of links to useful guides.

 Nervous, overwhelmed by the minutiae??
-If this your first time preparing a manuscript for publication, no worries!
+If this is your first time preparing a manuscript for publication, no worries!
 There are even annotated sample papers on that website that share some tips and tricks for formatting your manuscript.

 Articles